anjathiart/100-days-of-code/r1-log.md

 ### R1D21 - 20200822
 Commerce project.
 I fixed small bugs with the watchlist route (view according to Django).
 I worked on the bidding logic for a listing (first bidder min value, >1 bid min value, place or accept bid based on who the user is).
 The "accept_bid" route still needs to be done.
 I also worked on adding comments to a listing.
 I have a lot of styling left to do but most of the logic is there.

+### R1D22 - 20200823
+Working on commerce project.
+Added a view for accepting a bid, and working on the categories implementation.
+My design for the latter is not great.
+I'm a bit frustrated as it feels like I'm trying to hammer everything together with the "nails" that I have, i.e. the little knowledge that I have.
+Instead, I know there are cleaner, less messy and more efficient ways to work with the django models.
+I will have to go over the documentation patiently before forming these kind of habits.